WanyiChen/wanyichen.github.io/_projects/lady_slipper.md

 In spring 2023, I photographed some wild orchids on a hike near Zebulon, North Carolina.
 These orchids were nicknamed "lady slipper" because of their unique shape.
 I thought that since they were called lady slippers, there must be a lady.
 So, I painted the lady on top of the photograph.

+This painting was displayed at the Duke student art show in 2024.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/lady_slipper.jpg" class="img-fluid rounded z-depth-1" %}